idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 document), please head over to [NCRC Applications](help/inl/applications.md) instead, and choose the application applicable to you.

+At the time of this writing the following [!ac](INL) [!ac](HPC) clusters are available for use:

+!include ncrc/hpc_cluster_information.md

+!alert! warning
+In order to build MOOSE, you +*must*+ be on one of the above login nodes!
+!alert-end!

 ## Environment id=environment

 !style! halign=left